mapattacker/datascience/docker.rst

 **1. Build a Proper Requirements.txt**

-Using the ``pipreqs`` library, it will scan through your scripts and generate a clean requirements.txt, without any dependent or redundant libraries.
+Using the g``pipreqs`` library, it will scan through your scripts and generate a clean requirements.txt, without any dependent or redundant libraries.
 Some manual intervention is needed if, the library is not installed from pip, but from external links, or the library does not auto install dependencies.